ipeaGIT/censobr/README.md

 #### **Related projects**

-Afawk, **{censobr}** is the only R package that provides fast and convenient access to data of Brazilian censuses.
+As far as we know, **{censobr}** is the only R package that provides fast and convenient access to the complete data sets and documentation of Brazilian censuses.
 The [microdadosBrasil](https://github.com/lucasmation/microdadosBrasil) package used to provide access to microdata of several public data sets, but unfortunately, it has been discontinued.

 #### **Similar packages for other countries**
 - Canada: [cancensus](https://mountainmath.github.io/cancensus/)